edisonpapers/juncture-version-2/README.md

 .ve-media default:https%3A//edison.rutgers.edu/images/sci-fi/scifi-lookingbackward01.jpeg right width=80%

-Edward Bellamy’s 1888 novel, Looking Backward 2000–1887, describes a futuristic society in the year 2000 to which the main character, Julian West, travels from the year 1887.
-He does this via suspended animation, the major mode of time travel in in early science fiction writings.
+Edward Bellamy’s 1888 novel, [*Looking Backward 2000–1887*](https://babel.hathitrust.org/cgi/pt?id=dul1.ark:/13960/t66401k8k&view=1up&seq=1), describes a futuristic society in the year 2000 to which the main character, Julian West, travels from the year 1887.
+He does this via [suspended animation](http://www.sf-encyclopedia.com/entry/suspended_animation), the major mode of time travel in in early science fiction writings.
 In the book, West awakes in an America transformed by a non-violent revolution that abolished private property in favor of state ownership, thus eliminating social classes and social ills such as war, poverty, crime, and labor strife.

-Looking Backward was a commentary on late 19th century issues and in it Bellamy sought to imagine solutions to real problems.
+*Looking Backward* was a commentary on late 19th century issues and in it Bellamy sought to imagine solutions to real problems.
 Following its publication, the book inspired numerous sequels and commentaries, as well as a real political movement through the establishment of Nationalist Clubs intended to realize Bellamy’s vision of the future.
-Among the book projects inspired by Looking Backward was a collaboration between journalist George Parson Lathrop and inventor Thomas Edison.
+Among the book projects inspired by *Looking Backward* was a collaboration between journalist George Parson Lathrop and inventor Thomas Edison.
 .ve-iframe https://archive.org/details/lookingbackward200bell/mode/2up width=60% height=500px

 ## Learn More

-> Read about the literary response to Bellamy’s book see Justin Nordstrom, “Looking Backward’s Utopian Sequels: ‘Fictional Dialogues’ in Gilded-Age America,” Utopian Studies 18:2 (2007), pp. 193-22
+> Read about the literary response to Bellamy’s book see [Justin Nordstrom, “Looking Backward’s Utopian Sequels: ‘Fictional Dialogues’ in Gilded-Age America,” Utopian Studies 18:2 (2007), pp. 193-22](https://www.jstor.org/stable/20719864)

 ## Edison and Lathrop